 The traditional flower of love, roses are the birth flower for June and can come in a range of different colours to help senders deliver the perfect message.
 Red and pink roses are those most commonly associated with romantic love, whereas yellow roses can be seen as more maternal or show that the sender doesn’t think they are worthy of affection.
-Orange roses symbolise a secret love, while white and red roses placed together in a bouquet are meant that to say that the sender and recipient are inseparable.
+Orange roses symbolize a secret love, while white and red roses placed together in a bouquet are meant that to say that the sender and recipient are inseparable.

-Meanings: open heartedness and attraction
+Meanings: open-heartedness and attraction

 One of the delphinium plants, larkspur has bright flowers with small, delicate buds that look sweet and gentle.
-The flowers are believed to symbolise the idea of having an open heart but also represent attraction and fond adoration.
+The flowers are believed to symbolize the idea of having an open heart but also represent attraction and fond adoration.
 Again, they’re available in different colours with purple one of the more popular choices as it is associated with sweetness.
 Pink and white are also common varieties.

 Meanings: first love and attraction